machin3boy/zaest/README.md

 Chainlink's prospective advantages to the protocol also include the possibility to simplify and scale the ZKP portions of the protocol more easily (although the protocol outlined as is is infinitely scaleable, Chainlink can allow for a number of optimizations through off-chain computations).

-The design of the protocol is presented in the file docs/Zaest.pdf.
+The design of the protocol is presented in the file /docs/Zaest.pdf.

+If you intend to install the project on your machine please note that the verification and proving keys are not present in the repo as they are large files.
 To access the verification and proving keys for each of the five individual circuit components please retrieve them from the following IPFS CIDs:

     bafybeigx3mowmrbetae2m46rocpdi6staojsma6nzyn2u5bpmekssdmhtu
     bafybeiceajv3dsqma3wu6lr66dq7exiw3ofrrux4qpgidys3xgu6imc3iq